jborean93/PSDetour/docs/en-US/about_PSDetourSessions.md

 It can also be used interactively with `Enter-PSSession` which gives the caller more control over when the hooks start and stop.

 Once the session is no longer needed, use `Remove-PSSession` to close the connection.
+Remember that once a process has been tainted with PSDetour it will still continue to run the listener in the background until the process ends.